jsgroth/CoffeePSX/README.md

 Work-in-progress attempt at a PlayStation emulator.

-Some games are fully playable, but some do not boot or have major issues, and the emulator is missing some essential features like memory card management.
+Some games are fully playable, but some do not boot or have major issues.

 ## Status